 Reading Break

-Reading break is predicting how much and which direction a putt will curve based on slope, and it is a distinct skill from executing the putting stroke — a well-struck putt on a misread line still misses.
+Reading break is predicting how much and which direction a putt will curve based on slope.
+It is a distinct skill from executing the putting stroke.
+This means a well-struck putt on a misread line still misses.

 Reading break is the process of predicting the curved path a putt will follow based on the slope between the ball and the hole, then translating that prediction into an actual aim point and stroke.
-It is a genuinely separate skill from the mechanics of the putting stroke itself: a golfer can have an excellent, repeatable stroke and still miss consistently if the read is wrong, which is why break-reading and stroke mechanics are often coached and practiced separately.
+It is a genuinely separate skill from the mechanics of the putting stroke itself.
+This means a golfer can have an excellent, repeatable stroke and still miss reliably if the read is wrong.
+This is why break-reading and stroke mechanics are often coached and practiced separately.

-Most recreational golfers read break almost exclusively from directly behind the ball, looking toward the hole — a reasonable starting point, but one that misses slope information visible from other vantage points.
+Most recreational golfers read break almost exclusively from directly behind the ball, looking toward the hole.
+This means a reasonable starting point.
+But one that misses slope information visible from other vantage points.
 Walking to the low side of the putt (the side the ball would drift toward on a miss) and looking back from ground level frequently reveals slope invisible from behind the ball, and checking from behind the hole looking back at the ball gives another independent read to compare against the first.
-Golfers who consistently misread break in one direction often have a habitual blind spot in how they gather visual information, not a fundamental inability to see slope.
+Golfers who reliably misread break in one direction often have a habitual blind spot in how they gather visual information, not a fundamental inability to see slope.

-Break reading also interacts with the golfer's chosen speed: a firmer putt holds its line more and breaks less, while a softer, more lofted putt (often recommended for tricky, breaking putts) is more affected by slope and breaks more.
-This means the read and the intended speed are not independent decisions — a golfer who plans to hit a putt firmly needs to read less break than one planning to die the ball into the hole on a slower, more amplified-break line.
+Break reading also interacts with the golfer's chosen speed.
+This means a firmer putt holds its line more and breaks less.
+At the same time, a softer, more lofted putt (often recommended for tricky, breaking putts) is more affected by slope and breaks more.
+This means the read and the intended speed are not independent decisions.
+This means a golfer who plans to hit a putt firmly needs to read less break than one planning to die the ball into the hole on a slower, more amplified-break line.

 Example

-A player reads a putt only from behind the ball and misses left; walking the low side on the next similar putt reveals slope invisible from the first angle, and the adjusted read holds the line.
+A player reads a putt only from behind the ball and misses left.
+Walking the low side on the next similar putt reveals slope invisible from the first angle.
+The adjusted read holds the line.

 Why it matters

-Because break reading and stroke mechanics are separate skills, a golfer with a technically sound stroke can still miss consistently until the reading habit itself improves.
+Because break reading and stroke mechanics are separate skills, a golfer with a technically sound stroke can still miss reliably until the reading habit itself improves.

 Common mistakes